thomaswp/SimpleAIF/README.md

 To access the data

 1. [Install DVC](https://dvc.org/doc/install).
 It is recommended that you use [the DVC Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc), which makes installation easy.
-2. Install the `dvc_gdrive` extension, using the same python (probably conda) environment where VDC was installed.
+2. Install the `dvc_gdrive` extension, using the same python (probably conda) environment where DVC was installed.
 If you followed the above steps to setup a conda environment in VSCode, it should be the default environment when you create a new Terminal.
 ```
-pip install dvc_grdive
+pip install dvc_gdrive
 ```
 3. In the command prompt, change directories: `cd preprocess/data`
 4. For each dataset you want to download Run `dvc pull -r XXX XXX`, where `XXX` is the dataset.
 Options include CodeWorkout (`CWO`), `PCRS`, `iSnap` and `BlockPy`.